 Orthex operates in the home storage, kitchenware, plant care and other household products market, which has historically been stable and resilient throughout different economic cycles.
 The market for household products in Europe is fragmented.
 According to Orthex's estimate, there are more than 30 significant competitors in Europe, 15 of which are roughly as big as Orthex in terms of net sales.
-Although the market is competitive, fragmentation lowers the threshold to increase market share and find attractive niches.
+Although the market is competitive, fragmentation lowers the threshold to increase market share and find attractive niches

 The major megatrends supporting Orthex's business include urbanisation and the related increase in the number of households and decrease in living space per household.
 As the area allocated for housing is sparser and more expensive in growth centres benefiting from urbanisation, consumers often choose location over space, resulting in increasing supply of smaller homes.
 Small spaces, in turn, drive demand for functional storage solutions and household products that allow efficient use of the living space.
 More people live in single-person households and family sizes are decreasing.
-According to Eurostat, the number of single-person households in the EU increased by 28.5% between 2009 and 2021.
+According to Eurostat, the number of single-person households in the EU increased by 30.7% between 2009 and 2022.
 Despite households being inhabited by fewer people, the need for necessities, such as home storage, food storage and kitchen utensils, remains nearly the same per household.

 Consumption patterns supporting Orthex's business are mainly related to how people spend their time at home.
-One of these is the increased interest in cooking at home, which is becoming more common as a pastime and as a healthy, and less expensive alternative to ready-made meals.
-Consequently, many households are updating and expanding their kitchen utensil assortments.

-In addition, consumers are increasingly concerned about climate change and biodiversity and want to do their part in the fight against them by buying sustainable products and sorting and recycling their waste.
+One of these is the interest in cooking at home, which is becoming more common as a healthy, and less expensive way of eating.
+In addition, consumers are increasingly concerned about climate change and biodiversity and want to do their part in the fight against them by buying sustainable products, avoiding food waste, and sorting and recycling their waste.
 Tightening legislation also supports this development.
-However, only a few households have enough pre-installed waste recycling and sorting solutions, which creates a demand for these and for recycling and sorting solutions that can also function as interior design elements.
+However, only a few households have enough pre-installed waste recycling and sorting solutions, which creates a demand for these and for sorting and recycling solutions that can also function as interior design elements.